 Introduction

-In this article, I will show you how to use Blender, make a simple model, and upload it to STYLY for those who have never done modeling before.
+This article introduces the steps involved in using Blender, making a simple model, and uploading the model to STYLY, for those who have never done modeling before.

-In this article, I will show you how to add bones to your modeled object.
+In this article, we will learn how to add bones to a model.

 Prepare a 3D model that is in a T-pose.